 Since your delegating physician is the same, you are still working under the same protocol agreement.
-Make sure that the satellite practice address is added to your protocol agreement file, which should be kept on-site at each location in which the agreement is being utilized by the APRN.
+Make sure that the satellite practice address is included on your protocol agreement as a practice location.

 I will begin a new job on the weekends at a clinic, not affiliated in any way with my current practice where I work during the week.
 Will I be able to write prescriptions at this new location, using my current protocol agreement?